-Daily Weekly 2-weekly Normal Extended Normal Reduced (2 consecutive Activity (Continuo / weeks) ι us reduced DRIVING 4h30 max 9h max 10h max (no more twice a week) 56h max 90h max REST 45 mini or 15 mini+ 30 mini 11h mini 9h mini (no more 3 times a week) 45h mini (taken after 6x24h the latest) 24h mini (compensation of 21h to be taken "en bloc" with a minimum 9 h rest before end of 3rd week) Only one reduced rest authorised
+Daily Weekly 2-weekly Activity Continuous Normal Extended/ reduced Normal Reduced (2 consecutive weeks) DRIVING 4h30 max 9h max.
+10h max (no more twice a week) 56h max 90h max REST 45 min.
+9h min. (no more 3 45h min.
+24h min. (compensation of 21h to be taken "en bloc" with a minimum 9 h rest 15 min.+ 30 min.
+11h min. times a week) ' before end of 3rd week) Only one reduced rest authorized

-The tachograph is the control device and its detailed technical specifications are provided in Article 10, Annexes of the Agreement and its appendices.
-These include: guidelines for type approval, installation and inspection of equipment; use of equipment; requirements for construction, testing installation and inspection for both analogue and digital control devices (tachograph); approval marks and certificates as well as model forms for various documents.
+- 16. The tachograph is the control device and its detailed technical specifications are provided in Article 10, Annexes of the Agreement and its appendices.
+These include: guidelines for type approval, installation and inspection of equipment; use of equipment; requirements for construction, testing installation and inspection for both analogue and digital control devices (tachograph); approval marks and certificates as well as model forms for various documents. - 17.
 The liability aspect borne by transport companies the supervision of driving hours, provision of proper instructions to crew members, regular checks of driving, other work and rest periods and liabilities in case of infringements committed by drivers is described in Article 11.